 The Chia Egg recipe is an easy one to make and is so versatile!
-Learn how you can use chia eggs in your favorite baked goods.
-The chia seed egg substitute can be a go-to favorite, because it is a great binder and it’s healthy too!
+Why would you use chia in your favorite baked goods?
+Because this egg substitute is a great binder and it’s healthy, too!

 When I was vegetarian and thinking about a vegan diet, I did so in a series of steps.
 The very first, and easiest for me, was to give up eggs.

-I know it sounds implausible, but this chia egg substitute is easy to use in most of your baked good recipes, and it works!
-I like to use a chia seeds egg substitute in baked goods like cookies, muffins, and even pancakes.
+I know it sounds implausible, but this chia substitute is easy to use in many of your baked good recipes, and it works!
+I like to use it in baked goods like cookies, muffins, and even pancakes.

 What is a chia egg?